 Artwork gallery or grouping spacing.

-Generally, artwork hung in a gallery or grouping should all be equally spaced at 3-6 inches.
-For smaller artwork, tighter spacing of 3″ should be used and large artwork should have 5″-6″ between.
-It is recommended never to go above 6″ apart for a grouping of artwork.
-If the gallery is hanging above furniture, a mantle, stick with the rule of having the bottom pieces at 6-8″ above the furniture.
+It’s recommended never to go above 6″ apart for a grouping of artwork.
+If the gallery is hanging above furniture or a mantle, stick with the rule of having the bottom pieces 6-8″ above the furniture.

 Tips for hanging artwork.

-- A fun trick for knowing where to place the nails for artwork with fixed hangers is to use toothpaste!
-Dab a bit of toothpaste onto the nail hooks or holes on the back of the picture frame.
+- An easy trick for knowing where to place the nails for artwork with fixed hangers is to use toothpaste!
+Dab a bit of toothpaste onto the hangers on the back of the picture frame.
 Place a level on top of the frame and press the artwork to the wall where you want to hang it while the toothpaste is still wet.
-When you pull it away, the toothpaste will be left on the wall so that you know exactly where to put your nails and you can easily clean it off!
+When you pull it away, the toothpaste will be left on the wall so that you know exactly where to put your nails.
+After putting in the nails, you can easily clean it off.

-I hope this guide helps you make your artwork look its best!
-Don’t ever be afraid to move artwork that just doesn’t look right to you.
+Don’t ever be afraid to move wall art that just doesn’t look right to you.
 Holes are easy to fill with a little spackle and a dab of paint.

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.